The Use of Firearms in Rajput Warfare: Transition from Traditional Weapons

 The Arrival of Firearms in South Asia

 By the reign of Akbar (1556–1605), the Mughal army had fully integrated infantry matchlockmen (banduqchi) and a sophisticated park of bronze and iron cannon.
-The Mughals established foundries and trained artisans in casting and gunpowder production.
+The Mughals established foundries at Agra, Lahore, and Kashmir, training artisans in casting and gunpowder production.
 Persian influence, too, brought advanced muskets—some with rifled barrels—into India through trade and conflict.
+The Safavid Empire, a frequent rival and occasional ally of the Mughals, used matchlocks and artillery that were often superior to Indian models.
 Rajput states, locked in a complex web of alliance and rivalry with the Mughals, could not afford to ignore these developments.

 The Portuguese, followed by the English and Dutch, established trading posts that also served as conduits for firearms.
 Many Rajput rulers purchased matchlocks and gunpowder from European merchants, often paying in cash or commodities such as indigo and saltpeter (a key ingredient of gunpowder, abundant in India).
+The French East India Company later became a major supplier, especially of flintlock muskets and light field artillery.
 By the late 16th century, a few Rajput chieftains had begun to experiment with small field pieces and handheld firearms, though their numbers were small and their quality inconsistent.
+Nevertheless, these early experiments laid the groundwork for a more systematic adoption in the following centuries.

 Early Adoption by Rajput States: Resistance and Receptivity

 The initial response to firearms among Rajput rulers was mixed.
 Some, like the Sisodia ruler Maharana Pratap (r.
 1572–1597), famously relied on traditional weapons and guerrilla tactics against the Mughals, viewing firearms as a Mughal tool of oppression.
+His legendary stand at Haldighati (1576) showcased the enduring power of cavalry and swordsmanship, but also revealed vulnerabilities to Mughal musketry and cannon.
 But other Rajput clans, particularly those in closer contact with Mughal courts—such as the Rathores of Marwar and the Kachhwahas of Amber—saw the strategic necessity of gunpowder.
-They began to recruit foreign musketeers and to train their own infantry in the use of matchlocks.
+They began to recruit foreign musketeers from Persia, Central Asia, and Europe, and to train their own infantry in the use of matchlocks.

 One of the earliest documented uses of firearms by a Rajput army occurred at the Siege of Chittor (1567–1568), where the defending Rajputs under Rana Udai Singh II employed a few cannons and matchlocks, though they were ultimately overwhelmed by Akbar's superior artillery.
 Over the following decades, Rajput rulers invested in their own ordnance workshops.
-By the 17th century, the kingdom of Mewar operated facilities for casting bronze cannons, and Marwar produced matchlocks that were said to be comparable to Turkish models.
+By the 17th century, the kingdom of Mewar operated facilities for casting bronze cannons at Udaipur, and Marwar produced matchlocks that were said to be comparable to Turkish models in range and reliability.
+Amber (later Jaipur) under Raja Man Singh I (r.
+1589–1614) actively patronized artillery development, hiring Portuguese gunners to train his troops.

 Cultural resistance remained, however.
 Many Rajput nobles considered handling a musket beneath their station—a task better left to lower‑caste soldiers or mercenaries.
+The sword and the lance were associated with aristocratic lineage, while the musket was a plebeian weapon.
 This attitude began to shift only when it became clear that a ruler without firearms was vulnerable to both Mughal expansion and rival Rajput states.
 The practical benefits of ranged firepower slowly eroded the old prejudices.
+By the early 1700s, it was not uncommon for Rajput princes to be trained in musketry as part of their military education.

 The Transition Period: Hybrid Warfare and Combined Arms